 He says; `And what was that joke?'

 So, with all due respect, I tried to think on the most PF joke I could find, something that will get a smile on the ouk's face.
-Of course its homosexuals - because they cannot stand these ouks.
-So I say; `There were these two double-adapters in the bath, and the one ouk shat in the bath, and they had a fight as to who would wash the baby first.'
-This ouk blushes because he wants to laugh.
+The joke was not funny, it was in very bad taste, but it appealed to the army sense of humour at the time This ouk blushes because he wants to laugh.
 He says; `Ja, jy moet weer op my parade grond lag dan gaan jy kak.'
 [Don't ever laugh on my parade ground again, or you will shit!]

 I said; `Nee, RSM' [No, RSM]